albertoG-MG/nodejs_react_mysql_template/README.md

 - Tailored for scalability and performance, leveraging the flexibility of Docker containers.
 - Quick setup for local development or production environments.
 - Optimized Dockerfile structure, including multi-stage builds to minimize image size and improve deployment speed.
+- Integrated TanStack Table for efficient and scalable data table management using SOLID principles.

 How to use:
 - Frontend: Build your React application with Tailwind CSS for styling (You can use npm run start or run docker image por development purposes).